 Ohio governor wants Tuesday’s primaries rescheduled because of coronavirus

-COLUMBUS, Ohio -- Ohio Gov. Mike DeWine on Monday recommended that his state’s primaries – which are scheduled to take place on Tuesday – be postponed until June 2 in order to protect voters from the coronavirus outbreak.
+COLUMBUS, Ohio -- Gov. Mike DeWine of Ohio on Monday recommended that his state’s primaries – which are scheduled to take place on Tuesday – be postponed until June 2 in order to protect voters from the coronavirus outbreak.

 DeWine made his announcement during an updated briefing on the pandemic, which has hit hard in Ohio.